joakim/kay/README.md

 host greet "Joe"  -- "Hey, Joe!"
 ```

-_Functions_ can also be passed as values in _slots_, easily emulating blocks in control flow statements of traditional languages.
-Here is the equivalent of an `if-then-else` statement with inline _functions_:
+Functions can also be passed as values in slots, easily emulating blocks in control flow statements of traditional languages.
+Here is the equivalent of an `if-then-else` statement with inline functions:

 ```lua
 answer = 42